 The Carol Ships Parade of Lights used to be a formal festival with its own website and series of organized events.
 The event’s official website hasn’t been functioning for the last couple of years, however, so it appears the formality of the festival has likewise sort of disappeared.

-That being said, the tradition of boats getting decked out in holiday lights and parading around Vancouver’s waterways lives on!
+That being said, the tradition of boats getting decked out in holiday lights and parading around Vancouver’s waterways continued in 2022.
+Boats sailed from the Burrard Yacht Club to Lonsdale Quay and Coal Harbour.
+The event was called the Festival of Lights and it began at 6:00 pm on December 3rd.

 - Saturday, November 30, 2019 – Shipyards Christmas Festival: free Christmas-y activities at the Shipyards in North Vancouver between 4:00 and 7:00 pm.
-Featured at the event is an artisan market, the lighting of the city’s official Christmas tree and live entertainment.
-Carol ships from the Burrard Yacht Club are also scheduled to make a brief appearance at the event and sail by.
+Featured at the event was an artisan market, the lighting of the city’s official Christmas tree and live entertainment.
+Carol ships from the Burrard Yacht Club were also scheduled to make a brief appearance at the event and sail by.

 - Saturday, December 14, 2019 – Carol Ships Shoreline Celebration: a free community event at Deep Cove’s Panorama Park in North Vancouver that features a bonfire, music, craft activities for kids, and boats with Christmas lights motoring around out on the water between 7:30 and 9 pm.